IsabellGrothaus/GlyCONFORMER/README.md

 # GlyCONFORMER

 **GlyCONFORMERS** is a Python package that assigns labels to glycan conformers, based on their torsion angle values, in order to differentiate various 3D-structures of one single glycan.
-It enables the automated assignment of the conformer string that was introduced in **Grothaus et al. 2022, Exploration, Representation, and Rationalization of the Conformational Phase Space of N-Glycans, J. Chem.
+It enables the automated assignment of the conformer string that was introduced in:

+ **Grothaus et al. 2022, Exploration, Representation, and Rationalization of the Conformational Phase Space of N-Glycans, J. Chem.
 Inf.
 Model.
 2022, 62, 20, 4992–5008** https://pubs.acs.org/doi/full/10.1021/acs.jcim.2c01049 for N-glycans.

 <img src="Conformer_string.png" width="500">